Graphics on Labels

 Click OK to insert the graphic in the cell.
 Then set the wrap to 'behind text' and format the fill and line settings etc to give the appearance you wish to achieve.

-With the watermark, formatted as required, selected Press ALT+F3 to activate the Building Blocks dialog
+With the watermark, formatted as required, selected Press ALT+F3 to activate the Building Blocks dialog.

 The watermark autotext entry should then behave as it does when using the older Word versions, however the inserted autotext entry will not retain its wrap option, but will be inserted according to the setting in Word Options.
-It is probably simpler to leave your preference and format the inserted graphic in the merge document before adding the merge fields and propagating the labels.

 I would not recommend the use of the autotext entry in the labels wizard as shown above for the older Word versions.
 Use the macro at the end of this page instead.
 However, it can be coaxed to work: